-Yvonne Stewart is our Baptism Co-ordinator and she is the first point of contact for baptism requests and looks after the admin as well as supporting families and answering their queries.
-If you would like to know more about booking a baptism (christening) or know someone else who does please ask them to contact Yvonne.
+Sue Collett is our new Baptism Co-ordinator and she is the first point of contact for baptism requests and looks after the admin as well as supporting families and answering their queries.
+If you would like to know more about booking a baptism (Christening) or know someone else who does please ask them to contact Sue.

 Having your child Baptised (Christened) At Hanslope & Castlethorpe: Some FAQs